Icemaker: Health applications

 In the food industry, refrigeration contributes to reducing post-harvest losses while supplying foods to consumers, enabling perishable foods to be preserved at all stages from production to consumption.
 In the medical sector, refrigeration is used for transport of vaccines, organs, and stem cells, while cryotechnology is used in surgery and other medical research courses of action.

 Environmental applications

 Refrigeration is used in biodiversity maintenance based on the cryopreservation of genetic resources (cells; tissues; and organs of plants, animals and micro-organisms).
 Refrigeration enables the liquefaction of for underground storage, allowing the potential separation of from fossil fuels in power stations via cryogenic technology.

-Environmental aspects
+Environmental impact

-At an environmental level, the impact of refrigeration is caused by atmospheric emissions of refrigerant gases used in refrigerating installations and the energy consumption of these refrigerating installations which contribute to emissions – and consequently to global warming – thus reducing global energy resources.
-The atmospheric emissions of refrigerant gases are based on the leaks occurring in insufficiently leak-tight refrigerating installations or during maintenance-related refrigerant-handling processes.

-Depending on the refrigerants used, these installations and their subsequent leaks can lead to ozone depletion (chlorinated refrigerants like CFCs and HCFCs) and/or climate change, by exerting an additional greenhouse effect (fluorinated refrigerants: CFCs, HCFCs and HFCs).
+The main impact on the environment (like other refrigeration techniques) depends on refrigerants used and the effects when released.

+The other impacts are related to impacts effecting Major appliances as a product category.
+This can split into: Energy consumption and whether the electricity was renewable; Pre-consumer impacts like manufacture and resource extraction; Disposal (e.g. recycling).

+The refrigerants shown to be the most damaging are: Chlorofluorocarbon's (CFCs) and hydrochlorofluorocarbons (HCFCs).
+This due to being a ozone depleter and a powerful greenhouse gas..
+Hydroflurocarbons were used as the alternative until it was discovered to be a powerful greenhouse gas.
+They are now being phased out in favour of alternative refrigerants.
+However older units can leak due to malfunction and incorrect disposal.

+This has meant alternative refrigerants are being used to lower environmental impact.

 Alternative refrigerants

-In their continuous research of methods to replace ozone-depleting refrigerants and greenhouse refrigerants (CFCs, HCFCs and HFCs, respectively) the scientific community together with the refrigerant industry came up with alternative all-natural refrigerants which are eco-friendly.
-According to a report issued by the UN Environment Programme, "the increase in HFC emissions is projected to offset much of the climate benefit achieved by the earlier reduction in the emissions of Ozone depleting substances".
-Among non-HFC refrigerants found to successfully replace the traditional ones are ammonia, hydrocarbons and carbon dioxide.